noman5945/university-sql-backend/README.md

 **Questions and Answers**

-Here are the explanations for each of the topics you've mentioned:

 ### 1. **What is PostgreSQL?**

 PostgreSQL is an open-source, object-relational database management system (ORDBMS) known for its robustness, extensibility, and support for SQL standards.
 It is used for storing and managing structured data, and supports advanced features like complex queries, foreign keys, triggers, views, and transactions.
 PostgreSQL is also ACID-compliant (Atomicity, Consistency, Isolation, Durability), which ensures reliable database transactions.